ON THE ROAD TO JUSTICE

 Since 1989, over 2000 innocent people have been released from incarceration.
 At an average of 11 years each, that's 22,000 years that have been stolen from their lives.
 How do you compensate someone for a loss of years and relationships that goes beyond dollars and cents?
 READ MORE

-When the guilty get out of prison there are all, typically, all kinds of support waiting to help them adjust to freedom.
+When the guilty get out of prison, State and Federal assistance awaits them, to help them adjust to freedom.
 The innocent —they're on their own.
 We're advocating for affordable housing, education—from basic literacy on up, job training, job hunting assistance READ MORE

 NEWS AND UPDATES

-Check back here regularly for news and updates on the inaugural Innocence Tour scheduled to launch
+Check back here regularly for News and Updates on the Inaugural Innocence Tour scheduled to launch July 25th, 2024.
+In Chicago, Illinois.

 My fight to achieve justice has been long and tough.
 Since that January day in 1977 when, at age 14, I was taken from my school, thrown into prison and charged with murder and rape, I have fought for justice.
 Years after being proved innocent through DNA testing, and being pardoned by Illinois Governor Pat Quinn, I am still fighting.
 At my side is a team of excellent, dedicated lawyers from The Center on Wrongful Convictions at Northwestern University, the Innocence Project, and Jenner & Block who have been my champions.